 Human Resources Experts

 We have employed human resources experts as friends and on social media.
 Network for jobs with them.
-Sometimes, it may just be when they need a candidate to fill a vacancy.
+Sometimes, they may need a candidate to fill a vacancy.
 If you have them as friends, discuss with them and ensure you catch up.

-There are several job boards that you can join where you can be updated with the new job openings.
-Some are website pages, while some may be groups on a social media platform.
-Some job boards allow you to register, create a profile, search for jobs and even apply there.
+There are several job boards that you can join where you can be updated with new job openings.
+Some are website pages, while others may be social media groups.
+Some job boards allow you to register, create a profile, search for jobs, and apply.

-You can reach out to the previous interviewers to know why you were not an excellent fit for the job you were interviewed for.
+You can contact the previous interviewers to know why you were not an excellent fit for the job you were interviewed for.
 You can then skillfully create a formal relationship.
-They can help reshape you and your CV and probably recommend you for another opening somewhere else.
+They can help reshape you and your CV and recommend you for another opening somewhere else.

-With these tips, I believe you can easily network for jobs.
+With these tips, you can easily network for jobs.
 Don’t work with one of them.
 Please put all of them to practice.
 Remember, the result is the important thing.
-So, try to combine all the tips to get the result.
+Try to combine all the tips to get the result.

 Networking for jobs is a job on its own.
 You need to go at it with an open heart if you want results.
 Some may argue that there are no jobs, but the truth is that people get jobs every day.
 It means people know how to network for jobs and get results.